 A shared sense of belonging.

-Andrew is the programs lead for Together Project.
-Prior to moving to Toronto, Andrew spent six years designing, implementing, and assessing community development initiatives in three continents.
+Andrew is the programs lead and co-founder of Together Project.
+Prior to moving to Toronto, Andrew spent six years designing, implementing, and assessing community development initiatives across three continents.
 Since co-founding Together Project, he has been developing and directing its flagship Welcome Group Program, as well as working to measure and improve the initiative’s impact.